Control your Sugar Level: The Best Bread for People with Diabetes

 – Carbohydrate: The amount of carbs a person can have depends upon your meal plan, your weight-loss aim, and your health condition.
 However, a bread that has carbs between 15 and 20 gm or less (including sugar content) per slice is recommended.

 – Fiber: Fiber is an essential nutrient for people with diabetes and obesity.
 It has many benefits, such as slowing down the processing of sugar in the blood.
 It also decreases appetite or hunger, keeps you full and energetic for a long time, regulates your bowel movements, and minimizes cholesterol level.
-Make sure the fiber content is highest or at least 3 grams per serving.
+Make sure the fiber content is highest or at least three grams per serving.

 – Sodium: Sodium can increase blood pressure and therefore, diabetic people must completely minimize eating food with high sodium levels.
 Ensure that each slice of bread has less than 150 mg sodium, for example.